canonical/ua-reviewkit/juju/README.md

 ua-bundle-check.py --fce-config <path to cpe-deployments config directory> --bundle <filename>
 ```

+NOTE: the --fce-config path must point to the config dir in a local clone of
+lp:cpe-deployments with the correct branch checked out.
+At some point we will
+add support for providing a url so that there is no need to clone.

 For environments that do not have fce config you can just provide the path to a
 bundle with --bundle and any checks that would have required fce data will be
 skipped with warning e.g.